Welcome to San Francisco, the city where you don’t just wear flowers in your hair but also seek the perfect spot to stay for your next visit there!

 - If you’re in a hurry…

-- 1. Nob Hill & Union Square (Downtown San Francisco) – Where to stay in San Francisco for the first time
+- 1. Union Square – where to stay for first-timers

-- 2. Fisherman’s Wharf & North Beach – Where to stay in San Francisco with a family
+- 3. Fisherman’s Wharf & North Beach – where to stay with family

 - Best apartments in San Francisco

-- Best hotels near San Francisco International Airport
+- BONUS 1: Best hotels near San Francisco Airport